Skip to main content

 Academic

 A sophisticated analysis of hormonal aging requires moving beyond a simple model of gonadal decline.
-The is deeply interwoven with the immune and metabolic systems.
+The endocrine system is deeply interwoven with the immune and metabolic systems.
 The age-related decline in sex hormones occurs within a broader context of systemic changes, most notably a chronic, low-grade, sterile inflammation often termed “inflammaging.”
 This persistent inflammatory state can both accelerate the decline of hormonal function and blunt the body’s response to the hormones that are still being produced.
-Therefore, a truly comprehensive strategy for hormonal health in midlife must address this intricate interplay between hormones, metabolism, and inflammation.

 The Triad of Aging Hormonal Decline Inflammation and Metabolic Dysfunction

 The relationship between these three processes is bidirectional and self-perpetuating.
-Age-related sarcopenia (muscle loss) and an increase in (VAT) are key drivers of this cycle.
+Age-related sarcopenia (muscle loss) and an increase in visceral adipose tissue (VAT) are key drivers of this cycle.
 Adipose tissue, particularly VAT, is not merely a passive storage depot for energy; it is a highly active endocrine organ that secretes a variety of pro-inflammatory cytokines, such as TNF-α and IL-6.

 These cytokines can directly impair the function of the Leydig cells in the testes and the granulosa cells in the ovaries, reducing steroidogenic output.
 Furthermore, they contribute to systemic insulin resistance.